csiro-dcfp/pangeo-singularity/README.md

 Follow the instructions output by `start_jupyter.sh` to tunnel into your Jupyter Lab instance (for now, I have set this up so that users will find themselves in `${MYSCRATCH}/sandpit`).

 ### Start dask workers
-Run `sbatch start_worker.sh`
+Run `sbatch start_worker.sh`.
 This starts an instance of the container running `dask-worker`, spec'd using the SLURM environment variables.

 Once this job has left the queue, you should have access to these workers within your python environment.